 Regardless of whether you’re studying literature or law, university study involves a lot of reading.
 Especially as a new student, the amount of reading you’re required to do can be quite daunting.
 Because you simply don’t have the time to re-read every text 10 times, one of the first things you need to learn is … Continue reading Reading Skills: How to Read Efficiently

-For most students, Zoom classes are the new normal.
+For most students, Zoom classes have become the new normal.
 While they do admittedly have a lot of advantages–among the chance to work from home (which comes in handy in the middle of a pandemic)–they can also be quite chaotic and stressful.
-Having attended a number of Zoom seminars in the past months, I learned quite … Continue reading Study Tips: How to Survive Zoom Classes
+Having attended a lot of Zoom seminars in the past months, I learned … Continue reading Study Tips: How to Survive Zoom Classes

-If you follow the trends on twitter, you’ve probably seen that a job ad backed by the British gouvernment has recently sparked a huge backlash on social media.
+If you follow the trends on Twitter, you’ve probably seen that a job ad backed by the British government has recently sparked a huge backlash on social media.
 The poster shows a young ballet dancer, alongside the caption: “Fatima’s next job could be in cyber. (she just doesn’t know it yet),“ below the slogan “Rethink. … Continue reading Why the Arts Matter

 We all know it, we’ve all had it: writer’s block.
 Whether you’re a blogger, a student, or an author, everyone has experienced writer’s block at some point.
 It’s when you’re staring at a blank page on your computer or notebook and feel unable to produce a single word.
 Your mind is literally as blank as … Continue reading How to Overcome Writer’s Block